How Do Credit Cards Work? A Beginner's Guide to Credit Cards in UAE

 Now, let’s discuss some terms that will help you understand the workings of a Credit Card in UAE better.

-What is the interest charge on Credit Cards in UAE?
+What are the interest charges/Rates on Credit Cards in UAE?

 Most people shy away from getting a credit card in UAE due to the interest rate.
 However, the fact is that you don’t have to pay even a Dirham if you pay your bill in full.

 Interest rates are generally charged for late bill payers and the remaining balance.

 Other fees of the Credit Card in UAE